 to neighbors we’d never know again,

-the Cinamon Queen we favored
+the Cinnamon Queen we favored

 for the way she marched the barnyard